Bile: Function

 Bile or gall acts to some extent as a surfactant, helping to emulsify the lipids in food.
 Bile salt anions are hydrophilic on one side and hydrophobic on the other side; consequently, they tend to aggregate around droplets of lipids (triglycerides and phospholipids) to form micelles, with the hydrophobic sides towards the fat and hydrophilic sides facing outwards.
 The hydrophilic sides are negatively charged, and this charge prevents fat droplets coated with bile from re-aggregating into larger fat particles.
 Ordinarily, the micelles in the duodenum have a diameter around 1–50 μm in humans.

 The dispersion of food fat into micelles provides a greatly increased surface area for the action of the enzyme pancreatic lipase, which digests the triglycerides, and is able to reach the fatty core through gaps between the bile salts.
 A triglyceride is broken down into two fatty acids and a monoglyceride, which are absorbed by the villi on the intestine walls.
 After being transferred across the intestinal membrane, the fatty acids reform into triglycerides (re-esterified), before being absorbed into the lymphatic system through lacteals.
 Without bile salts, most of the lipids in food would be excreted in feces, undigested.

 Since bile increases the absorption of fats, it is an important part of the absorption of the fat-soluble substances, such as the vitamins A, D, E, and K.

 Besides its digestive function, bile serves also as the route of excretion for bilirubin, a byproduct of red blood cells recycled by the liver.
 Bilirubin derives from hemoglobin by glucuronidation.

 Bile tends to be alkaline on average.
 The pH of common duct bile (7.50 to 8.05) is higher than that of the corresponding gallbladder bile (6.80 to 7.65).
-Bile in the gallbladder becomes more acidic the longer a person goes without eating, though resting slows this fall in pH.
-As an alkali, it also has the function of neutralizing excess stomach acid before it enters the duodenum, the first section of the small intestine.
+Bile in the gallbladder becomes more acidic the longer a person goes without eating, though resting slows this process.
+As an alkali, it also has the function of neutralizing excess stomach acid as it enters the duodenum, the first section of the small intestine.
 Bile salts also act as bactericides, destroying many of the microbes that may be present in the food.